 - Keeping track of things like homework and books

 Also, a child with ADHD can be emotional, Barkley says.
-If something frustrates him, "you're going to see that frustration come out."
-If you say you might take him to a movie, he may ask about it nonstop.
+If something frustrates them, "you're going to see that frustration come out."
+If you say you might take them to a movie, they may ask about it nonstop.
 "If you say no, they're going to blow up."

-Because he may act without thinking things through, your child may be accident-prone.
+Because they may act without thinking things through, your child may be accident-prone.

 There is no test for ADHD.
 Many kids have some signs, but for an ADHD diagnosis, several signs need to be present for at least 6 months, and they have to be taking a toll on the child's social life and schoolwork, Cuffe says.